ethronsoft/gcspypi/docs/index.rst

   **Solution**: set process environment variable `GCLOUD_PROJECT` to the desired project id.
 You can look up your project id in your google cloud dashboard.

+* I am getting error **Cannot perform a '--user' install.
+User site-packages are not visible in this virtualenv**.

+  **Solution**: install with option '--no-user'

 Contribute
 ==========